-5 reasons not to miss Ocean City's Light Up Downtown Festival
+5 Reasons Not to Miss Light Up Downtown Fest in Ocean City, MD

 3. …and it’s fun

 If you’re a holiday fanatic, Light Up Downtown is a Winter Wonderland.
-There will be holiday-themed games and prizes for the kids, hot chocolate, vendors selling trinkets and crafts and even an appearance by Santa Claus himself (he’ll arrive at 3:30).
+There will be holiday-themed games and prizes for the kids, hot chocolate, vendors selling trinkets and crafts and even an appearance by Santa Claus himself.
 The holiday season is meant to be spent with family and friends, and what better place than a fun-filled-Christmas-light spectacle?

 4. It’s something (out of many other things) to do

-One (out of many other) reasons the Downtown Association of Ocean City hosts Light Up Downtown is to keep Ocean City’s downtown busy, beautiful and vibrant even deep into the off season.
+One (out of many other) reasons the Downtown Association of Ocean City hosts Light Up Downtown is to keep Ocean City’s downtown busy, beautiful and vibrant even deep into the off-season.
 As I wrote recently, there are plenty of businesses still open in the wintertime (contrary to what some OC old-timers might tell you).
 And, as you’ll see below, there are a lot of other events going on, too (and if you still find yourself looking for more to do, you can volunteer at the festival).

 5. It marks the beginning of the greatest time of year

 Again: Ocean City loves the holiday season.
-The Light Up Downtown Festival and Winterfest of Lights are just the beginning of other cool things happening around town, like the Ocean City Christmas Parade, the Holiday Shoppers Fair, a Holiday Artisan Fair at the Art League, a Turkey Trot Golf Open, Pizza with Santa, holiday concerts at the Convention Center, the tail end of Fall Restaurant Week—and that’s all before the New Year’s celebrations start.
+The Light Up Downtown Festival and Winterfest of Lights are just the beginning of other cool things happening around town, like the Ocean City Christmas Parade, the Holiday Shoppers Fair, a Holiday Artisan Fair at the Art League, a Jingle Bell 5k, Pizza with Santa, holiday concerts at the Performing Arts Center—and that’s all before the New Year’s celebrations start.

 Be sure to wear your favorite tacky Christmas sweater and dangly, red-and-green light-up earrings and I’ll see you at the festival.

-Note: This article was originally published in 2017 and has been updated with 2019 events and times.